Skip to Main Content

 TOPICS:

-• Is technology more harmful or beneficial?
+• Is technology more harmful or beneficial to society?
+Choose a side!!

 • Is violence or peace the best way to solve problems?